 1- How to Stop Dizziness Before Period?

-You might be able to alleviate your symptoms making adjustments to your lifestyle, such as:
+You might be able to alleviate your symptoms by making adjustments to your lifestyle, such as:

 2- Why Do you Feel Weak and Shaky Before Period?